Nancy Kulp

-Nancy Jane Kulp (August 28, 1921 – February 3, 1991) was an American character actress and comedienne best known as Miss Jane Hathaway on the CBS television series The Beverly Hillbillies.
+Nancy Jane Kulp (August 28, 1921 – February 3, 1991) was an American character actor, writer and comedian widely known as Miss Jane Hathaway on the CBS television series The Beverly Hillbillies.

 Early life

 Kulp was born to Robert Tilden and Marjorie C. (née Snyder) Kulp in Harrisburg, Pennsylvania.
 She was their only child.
 Kulp's father was a traveling salesman, and her mother was a schoolteacher and later a principal.
-The family moved from Mifflintown, Pennsylvania, to Miami-Dade County, Florida, sometime before 1935.
+The family moved from Mifflintown, Pennsylvania, to Miami sometime before 1935.

-In 1943, Kulp graduated with a bachelor's degree in journalism from Florida State College for Women.
+In 1943, Kulp graduated with a bachelor's degree in journalism from Florida State College for Women (now Florida State University).
 She continued her studies for a master's degree in English and French at the University of Miami, where she was a member of the sorority Pi Beta Phi.
 Early in the 1940s, she also worked as a feature writer for the Miami Beach Tropics newspaper, writing profiles of celebrities such as Clark Gable and the Duke and Duchess of Windsor.

 Military service

-During World War II, Kulp left the University of Miami in 1944 to join the United States Naval Reserve.
+In 1944, during World War II, Kulp left the University of Miami to join the U.S. Naval Reserve.
 She attained the rank of lieutenant, junior grade, and received several decorations while in the service, including the American Campaign Medal.
 She was honorably discharged in 1946.

 Career

 Film

-In 1951, not long after marrying Charles Malcolm Dacus, Kulp moved to Hollywood, California, to work in MGM's publicity department.
-Director George Cukor at the studio soon convinced her that she should be an actress, so the same year she began her publicity job at MGM, she also made her film debut as a character actress in The Model and the Marriage Broker.
+In 1951, not long after marrying Charles Malcolm Dacus, Kulp moved to Van Nuys to work in MGM's publicity department.
+At the studio, director George Cukor soon convinced her that she should be an actress, so the same year she began her MGM publicity job, she also made her film debut as a character actress in The Model and the Marriage Broker.
 She then appeared in other films, including Shane, Sabrina, and A Star is Born.
 After working in television on The Bob Cummings Show and on Perry Mason in "The Case of the Deadly Toy" in 1959, Kulp returned to movies in Forever, Darling, The Three Faces of Eve, The Parent Trap, Who's Minding the Store?, and The Aristocats.
 In 1966, she appeared as Wilhelmina Peterson in the film The Night of the Grizzly, starring Clint Walker and Martha Hyer.